Georgia Travel Guide

 Accommodation

-Georgia is one of the cheapest countries to travel to in Europe, with accommodation much cheaper than in Spain.
+Georgia is one of the most affordable countries to travel to in Europe, with accommodations that are much cheaper than in many other destinations.

-Of course, in Tbilisi and Batumi during the high season (July and August) prices can skyrocket a bit, so it is advisable to book several months in advance.
+However, during the high season (July and August), prices in Tbilisi and Batumi can increase quite a bit, so it’s a good idea to book several months in advance.

-Kutaisi is less touristy and in the towns (except the mountain ones) it is usually even cheaper.
+Kutaisi is less touristy, and accommodations in smaller towns (aside from mountain villages) are usually even cheaper.

-⭐ You may also be interested in this other article about 22 cheapest destinations in Europe, where I include Tbilisi and talk about the prices of the cheapest accommodation, food, drinks and nearby airports.
+⭐ You may also be interested in this other article about 22 Affordable Destinations in Europe, where I include Tbilisi and share average prices for accommodations, meals, drinks, and flights.

 Driving

-If you're driving in Georgia, the guide below will help you know what you'll encounter, including road conditions, livestock on the roads, documents, and more.
+If you’re planning to drive in Georgia, check out my guide below.
+I cover road conditions, livestock on the roads, required documents, and more.

 Day trips

-Another good alternative for visiting are full-day tours that are usually very cheap, such as this excursion to Kazbegi which costs less than 25 euros.
+Another good alternative for sightseeing is the full-day tours, which are usually very cheap, such as this excursion to Kazbegi that costs less than 25 euros.

 The advantage is that you don't worry about everything, you have a guide who explains it to you and many times even the food is included.